01Prathamesh/ShopShakti/README.md

 ## 👨‍💻 Developer Note
-This project is developed with passion, precision, and professionalism as part of a frontend-only e-commerce solution.
-The structure, UI/UX, and scalability have been a top priority throughout the development process.
+This project has been thoughtfully crafted as a full-stack e-commerce solution with a strong emphasis on clean architecture, intuitive UI/UX, and scalable design.
+Every component—from frontend interactions to backend logic—has been built with attention to performance, maintainability, and modern best practices.

 ## 🧑‍🎓 Developed & Maintained by: